kylephillips/favorites/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Option added to use a css/html loading indicator in place of an image.
+Additional filters added for theme use.

 = 2.0.1 =
 * Javascript callback functions have been deprecated in place of events.
 Deprecated functions will be removed in version 2.0.
 Please see the plugin documentation on using the new events
 * App namespace renamed to "Favorites".
 Important: any developers extending the plugin core should update any references in PHP namespaces to \Favorites\